schlick7/LuteForMobile/docs/termsplan.md

 4. Add TermsScreen to IndexedStack

 ### Phase 3: Terms Data Layer
-1. Create Term model with all fields (including status 98)
+1. Create Term model with all fields (including status 98) and fromJson factory
+2. Create TermStatus utility class with status constants and helpers
-2. Extend ApiService with getTermsDatatables and deleteTerm endpoints
+3. Extend ApiService with getTermsDatatables and deleteTerm endpoints
-3. Extend HtmlParser for term data parsing
+4. Extend HtmlParser for term data parsing
-4. Extend ContentService with term methods
+5. Extend ContentService with term methods and getLanguagesWithIds()
-5. Create TermsRepository
+6. Create TermsRepository

 ### Phase 4: Terms State Management
 1. Create TermsNotifier with pagination (50 items/page)